 The application form illustrates all the requirements for the Indian Law Certificate.
 The Certificate requires a minimum of 21 hours of substantive work in Indian law and related fields.
 Please use the form to record all completed classes and certify participation in the Certificate Program.
-Submit a copy of this form to the Indian Legal Program Office by the 10th of April or the 10th of November, before your anticipated graduation date.
+Submit a copy of this form to the Indian Legal Program Office by April 10 or November 10, before your anticipated graduation date.

 The only classes that will count towards the Indian Law Certificate are the classes listed below.
 All other classes must receive prior approval by the Faculty Director of the Indian Legal Program.

 Mandatory courses: Federal Indian Law I, Federal Indian Law II, Indian Legal Clinic (12 units).

 Advanced Indian Law: Participants must complete two substantive Indian Law electives, including but not limited to the classes below.